 These small kitchen appliances make cooking easier for people with arthritis and disabilities that cause limited hand strength and impair fine motor coordination.

-A lot of people with disabilities struggle with fine motor skills that can make cooking and using ordinary kitchen appliances difficult.
-Perhaps you have tremors, perhaps your hand strength is limited, perhaps you have limited hand dexterity or arthritis — or you just think these items are cool like we do!
+A lot of people with disabilities struggle with fine motor skills which can make cooking and using ordinary kitchen appliances difficult.
+Perhaps you have tremors, perhaps your hand strength is limited, or you have shoulder limitations, trouble with hand dexterity or arthritis — or you just think these items are cool like we do!
 Here is a list of tools that will make your kitchen a little “handier” if you live with a disability or chronic illness.

 Salad Cutter Bowl

 With summer upon us, that means it’s fruit season!
 If you love fruit, you know not only how yummy it is but also what a pain it can be to get to the point where you can actually eat it.
 Many people who live with arthritis and/or chronic pain struggle to cut up fruit and end up buying more expensive and less environmentally friendly pre-packaged and pre-cut fruit.
 But now there’s an alternative.
 Enter these fruit slicers.
 The apple corer and mango slicer are easy to grip and can help you enjoy your fruit quicker and easier than ever before.
-If hand dexterity and strength are something you struggle with, consider one of these fruit slicers to make a summer treat much simpler.
+If you struggle with hand dexterity and strength, consider one of these fruit slicers to make a summer treat much simpler.